yusukebe/kitajs-html/README.md

 Just as exemplified above, you may also want to add custom properties to your elements.
 You can do this by extending the `JSX` namespace.

-> ⚠️ Please follow the JSX convention and do not use `kebab-case` for your properties, use `camelCase` instead.
-We internally transform all `camelCase` properties to `kebab-case` to be compliant with the HTML and JSX standards.

 ```tsx
 declare global {
   namespace JSX {